pruksmhc/gsm8k_minimal_rl/README.md

 Bare-bones implementation of a RL experiment on GSMK.
+This can be run on a 40GB A40.

+Qualitatively, from the rollouts there is a major difference in formatting and accuracy between checkpoint 0 and 200, reflecting the train loss and rewards.

 ## Installation